Best Tennessee Sportsbooks – TN Sports Betting Apps

 Tennessee has one of the friendliest sports betting laws, as well as one of the largest online-based sports betting portfolios, in the country.
 It is also home to some of the most notable major and minor league sports teams in the country.
 The most popular sports teams to bet on here include:

 The Tennessee Titans are popular worldwide for their prowess in the National Football League.
 The team had taken a back seat for some time, but it now seems to have regained its glory.
 Most notably, the team won the Wild Card playoffs and Divisional playoffs against the Patriots and Ravens respectively during the 2019 season.
 Eventually, they would lose in the AFC Championship game to the Chiefs.

 The Nashville Predators proudly represent Tennessee in the National Hockey League scene, and are one of the teams to look out for nationally.
 The Predators have been raising their stock in the competition with their latest advances.
 Most notably, the team made it to the Stanley Cup finals in 2017, but failed to secure the trophy as the Pittsburg Penguins won the game with a 4-2 final score.
 The team also finished first place in the 2017-18 and 2018-19 Central divisions.
 It has also advanced to the playoffs for all of the last five consecutive seasons.

-The Grizzlies are the only NBA team in the state of Tennessee.
+The Grizzlies are the only NBA team in the city of Memphis.
 Originally established as the Vancouver Grizzlies back in 1995-96, the franchise moved to the city of Memphis after the 2000-01 season.
 The team has had some fruitful seasons in its history, even making it to the Western Conference finals back in 2012-13 in which they were swept by the San Antonio Spurs.
 However, over the recent years, the Grizzlies have been going through a rebuild process, failing to make it to the playoffs since the 2016-17 season.

 The Tennessee Titans, Memphis Grizzlies and Nashville Predators are the only professional teams in Tennessee, but there are more teams that you can bet on.
 These include the state’s three impressive college teams: